Jean-Antoine Chaptal: Revolution

 Reflecting later in his life on the Revolution in France, Chaptal wrote: "In the widespread confusion and flood of all passions, the wise man will consider carefully the role he must play; it will appear to him equally dangerous in the midst of such agitation to remain either inactive or to participate."

-Chaptal was a man of liberal ideas, but apolitical.
-He never jostled for political power.
-He believed in orderly change, human progress, competence and hierarchy.
-Initially, he welcomed the Revolution.
-But in 1793 he determined to lead opposition in Montpellier against the extremism of the Committee of Public Safety of the National Convention in Paris.
-As a consequence, he was arrested, imprisoned, and in danger of being guillotined (the sad fate of Lavoisier at the time).
-Fortunately for Chaptal, his value to the nation as an industrial chemist was deemed sufficient to excuse his politics.
-France at the time was desperately in need of gunpowder to supply the armies of the Revolution.
+Chaptal initially welcomed the Revolution.
+But, in 1793, he led opposition in Montpellier against the perceived extremism of the Committee of Public Safety of the National Convention in Paris.
+As a consequence, he was arrested, imprisoned, and in danger of being guillotined.
+Fortunately for Chaptal, his value to the nation as an industrial chemist was deemed sufficient to excuse his politics, in part because the revolutionary armies required gunpowder.

 In the Spring of 1794, by order of Lazare Carnot, the Minister of War, Chaptal was charged with the management of the major gunpowder factory at Grenelle in Paris.
-Chaptal recounts in his memoirs how, with the help of his fellow scientists—Berthollet, Fourcroy, Guyton and others—he was able to introduce new and more rapid methods for refining saltpeter (at Saint-Germain-des-Prés) and produce increasing amounts of gunpowder at Grenelle.
-In the language of the Committee of Public Safety, it was the type of service expected of "un bon citoyen."
+Chaptal recounts in his memoirs how, with the help of his fellow scientists—Berthollet, Fourcroy, Guyton and others—he introduced new and more rapid methods for refining potassium nitrate (at Saint-Germain-des-Prés) and produced increased amounts of gunpowder at Grenelle.

 After Thermidor (July 1794), Chaptal spent about four years mainly in Montpellier teaching at the medical school and rebuilding his chemicals industry.
 He estimated his losses because of the Revolution at 500,000 francs, almost all of his fortune.
-In 1798 he decided to take up permanent residence in Paris, leaving his business enterprises in Montpellier to his long-time partner, Étienne Bérard.
-He was elected to the Institut (24 May 1798) and became a member of the editorial board of the Annales de chimie.
-He began to build up a second large chemicals industry near Paris at Ternes, an enterprise managed after 1808 by his son, Jean-Baptiste Chaptal (1782–1833).
+In 1798 he decided to move to Paris, leaving his business enterprises in Montpellier to his long-time partner, Étienne Bérard.
+Captal was elected to the Institut (24 May 1798) and became a member of the editorial board of the Annales de chimie.
+He then began to build up a second large chemicals industry near Paris at Ternes, an enterprise managed after 1808 by his son, Jean-Baptiste Chaptal (1782–1833).

+By 1795, at the newly established École Polytechnique in Paris, Chaptal shared the teaching of courses in pure and applied chemistry with Claude-Louis Berthollet.
+In 1798, Chaptal was elected a member of the prestigious Chemistry Section of the Institut de France, he became president of the section in 1802.
+Napoleon appointed him Minister of Interior on November 6, 1800.